Just Launched & Live: Bluethumb Art Galleries

 — Anne van Alkemade (@Munnaminx) May 20, 2017

-Although Bluethumb was started over 5 years ago to disrupt the traditional gallery system and make it possible for all artists to make a living by selling directly to collectors, we’re big believers in being inclusive and creating a sustainable art economy throughout the entire industry.
+Although Bluethumb was started over 5 years ago to disrupt the traditional gallery system, giving all artists a platform to make a living, we’re big believers in being inclusive and creating a sustainable art economy throughout the entire industry.
 Many artists, especially remote Indigenous artists, rely on the galleries and art centres that represent them.
 What’s more, galleries are recognising they need an online presence but most don’t have the resources to build and maintain it.

 “Attitudes of gallerists have steadily shifted,” says Bluethumb co-founder and managing director Ed Hartley.
 “Now we see them embracing the concept of working with us.
 These early adopters who master the power of online branding will rise to the top.”